Shopify/checkout-sheet-kit-android/README.md

 There are some caveats to note when this scenario occurs:

 1. The checkout experience may look different to buyers.
 Though the sheet kit will attempt to load any checkout customizations for the storefront, there is no guarantee they will show in recovery mode.
-2. The `onCheckoutCompleted(checkoutCompleteEvent: CheckoutCompleteEvent)` will be emitted with partial data.
+2. The `onComplete(checkoutCompleteEvent: CheckoutCompleteEvent)` will be emitted with partial data.
 Invocations will only receive the order ID via `checkoutCompleteEvent.orderConfirmation.order.id`.

 Should you wish to opt-out of this fallback experience entirely, you can do so by overriding `shouldRecoverFromError`.
-Errors given to the `onCheckoutFailed(error: CheckoutException)` lifecycle method will contain an `isRecoverable` property by default indicating whether the request should be retried or not.
+Errors given to the `onFail(error: CheckoutException)` lifecycle method will contain an `isRecoverable` property by default indicating whether the request should be retried or not.

 `preRecoveryActions()` can also be overridden to execute code before a fallback takes place, for example to add logging, or clear up any potentially problematic state such as in cookies.
 By default this function is a no-op.